jKm00/master-courses/TDT4165-programming-languages/mozart/assignment-2/task3.md

 _Where e = epsilon_

-For this, I have made the consumption that the input of the lexem function can only take in numbers and operators.
-Thats why I have defined these characters as the vocabulary of the grammar.

 ### b)

 **Question:** Describe the grammar of the records return by the 'ExpressionTree' function in Task 2, using (E)BNF